The loss payee and a lienholder may be separate entities. Or they may be both. It may sound confusing, but there’s a reason for this contradiction.

 - Another party to whom funds are owed as payment for the property

-When you finance or lease a vehicle you will be required to carry types of car insurance other than the minimum liability limits required by your state.
-Your lienholder or leasing company will require you carry physical damage coverages of collision and comprehensive.
+When you finance or lease a vehicle, you will be required to carry types of car insurance other than the minimum liability limits required by your state.
+Your lienholder or leasing company will require that you carry physical damage coverage of collision and comprehensive.

 The best way to make sure that you receive the best rates is to compare car insurance rates with multiple insurance providers.